Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 ### Advanced event segmentation examples

-???code-example "Get any active event between August 1 and August 31"
+???code-example "Get any active event for period"

     Retrieves metrics for any active event between August 1 and August 31.